zkan/course-dbt/README_Week_2.md

 * Event type should be one of the accepted values (add_to_cart, checkout, page_view, or package_shipped)
 * Relationships between models should be associated correctly
 * Order quantity or prices are positive values
-* Order dates should be BEFORE arrival dates
+* Order dates should be before delivery dates

 > Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?